-DWPF Ltd takes the security of and our legal responsibilities around your personal data seriously.
+DWPF Services Ltd takes the security of and our legal responsibilities around your personal data seriously.
 This statement explains relevant information about our processing of your personal data collected via this website.

 Personal data is any information relating to an identified or identifiable living person.
 DWPF processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.